The Henry .30-30 Rifle

 The smallest groups measured 1.0" at 100 yards and the largest 1.9".
 The average group size was right at 1.5", good performance for any big game hunting rifle.
 The Henry functioned perfectly throughout our range session.

-Due to the Henry's relatively heavy weight, recoil is not a problem.
-We found it an enjoyable rifle to shoot and the exceptionally smooth action makes fast follow-up shots easy.
+Due to the Henry's 8+ pound weight with a scope and ammo, recoil was not a problem.
+We found it an enjoyable rifle to shoot from the shoulder and the exceptionally smooth action makes fast follow-up shots easy.
 Single cartridges can be loaded directly into the chamber when the magazine is empty.
 We felt that we could have shot better groups with a better trigger and this rifle is definitely accurate enough to make a trigger job worthwhile.
 Its short overall length would make it handy for use in ground blinds and tree stands.
-The still hunter will probably want to add sling swivel studs and we wish Henry had provided them.

 For big game hunting, we preferred the blued steel, round barrel Henry Model H009 reviewed here to the fancy, brass framed version (Model H009B) previously reviewed, although the latter's flashy good looks are hard to deny.
 However, the steel version is less conspicuous and lighter, making it easier to carry in the field.
 The Winchester Model 94 and Marlin Model 336 now have a serious competitor in the traditional .30-30 hunting rifle sweepstakes.